 Support from staff as well as other clients

-Removal from home environment and causes of addiction
+Removal from the home environment and causes of addiction

-Studies show that inpatient rehabilitation lowers the chance of relapse, increases social functioning, and decreases criminal activity [39].
+Studies show that inpatient rehab treatment helps to avoid alcohol relapse, increase social functioning, and decrease criminal activity [39].

-Realistic about the difficulties of recovery - being aware that potential obstacles and slips may occur and this does not mean failure
+Realistic about the difficulties of sobriety - being aware that potential obstacles and slips may occur, and this does not mean failure

-Perhaps struggling with finances due to costs of alcohol habit - but with supportive friends and family members offering to finance treatment
+Perhaps struggling with finances due to the costs of having an alcohol habit, but with supportive friends and family members offering to finance treatment

-Receiving external support from friends and family - by creating boundaries, asking the alcoholic to seek treatment and stating the negative consequences of not getting help
+Receiving external support from friends, family, and employers - by creating boundaries, asking the drinker to seek treatment and stating the negative consequences of not getting help (e.g. job loss, no contact)

-Changes in appearance - gaining or losing weight, lack of hygiene and not caring about their appearance demonstrates how much alcohol addiction has taken over
+Experiencing noticeable changes in appearance, e.g. gaining or losing weight, lack of hygiene, and not caring about their appearance, demonstrates how much alcohol addiction has taken over

 Experiencing negative emotions as a result of worsening drinking - no longer experiencing increased confidence or reduced social anxiety, but depression and anxiety

-Being aware of what to expect, such as the overall process, the treatment options available and the length of the programme reduce anxiety and create a positive mindset for treatment.
+Being aware of what to expect, such as the overall process, the treatment options available, and the length of the programme, reduces anxiety and creates a positive mindset for treatment.

-The ideal mental and emotional state of an alcoholic entering treatment is one that is prepared to confront and deal with emotions that may arise during treatment, such as shame, guilt, anger and trauma.
+The ideal mental and emotional state of a chronic alcohol abuser entering treatment is someone prepared to confront and deal with emotions that may arise during treatment, such as shame, guilt, anger and trauma.

-Difficult family relationships, stress, grief and trauma may also cause the alcoholic to do better in treatment, as they have the opportunity to face the emotions that caused addiction and the consequences of their actions, causing more motivation towards recovery.
+Difficult family relationships, stress, grief and trauma may also cause the patient to do better in treatment, as they have the opportunity to face the emotions that led to alcoholism and the consequences of their actions, causing more motivation towards recovery.

-Whether or not this is the first stay in an alcohol facility, an alcoholic who is entering treatment will have begun to accept the addiction and take accountability for their actions as part of their recovery journey.
+Whether or not this is the first stay in an alcohol facility, a long-term heavy drinker who is entering treatment will have begun to accept the addiction and take accountability for their actions as part of their recovery journey.

 Only essential items are required to be brought into an alcohol facility, including: